LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-reporting.md

 Set visualization headers to visible as follows:

-1. Log in to the account with an LPA user or any user that has Edit access in Report Builder.
+1. Log in to the account with an LPA user or any user that has Edit access in Analytics Builder.
 2. Select the visualization with the hidden header and navigate to the **Properties** panel (on the left, interchanging with the Filters panel).
 3. Set visualization headers to visible as follows:
    a.
 Check the box next to **Show title bar** in order to unhide the header.
    b.
-Log in to the account with an LPA user or any user that has **Edit** access in Report Builder.
+Log in to the account with an LPA user or any user that has **Edit** access in Analytics Builder.
    c.
 Select the visualization with the hidden header and navigate to the **Properties** panel (on the left, interchanging with the Filters panel).
 4. Save a copy of the dashboard.
 Now the Export option will be visible.

-## In the Report Builder, the Total No. of Conversations Handled are not adding up
+## In the Analytics Builder, the Total No. of Conversations Handled are not adding up

 The totals that are displayed on the Messaging Performance dashboard (highlighted in red in image below) are not the same as the totals reported in the exported Excel file.

 For example, the total NO. OF CONVERSATIONS HANDLED reported in the Excel file is higher than the total NO. OF CONVERSATIONS HANDLED (for the same time period) reported on the Messaging Performance dashboard.

-**Report Builder report**
+**Analytics Builder report**

 ![](/img/troubleshooting-Reporting1-2.png)